Felix-Quehl/c-inter-process-communication/README.md

     // needs to be managed from begin/fork to end/exit
     // so to terminate the child process call the _exit function
     // otherwise the execution will continue without stopping
-    // unless it crashes or reaching the end of the main function
+    // unless it crashes or reaches the end of the main function
     // and probably causing unwanted side-effects
     _exit(0);
 }